angular/material-start/README.md

 ## Summary

-With only ten (10) Tutorial Steps and a few minutes of work, we have quickly created a functional Angular Material application that is beautiful, responsive, theme'ed, accessible, component-based, and easily maintained.
+With only ten (10) Tutorial Steps and a few minutes of work, we have quickly created a functional AngularJS Material application that is beautiful, responsive, theme'ed, accessible, component-based, and easily maintained.